decoy/blog/source/_posts/2014-01-18-typescript-and-visual-studio.md

 I really like typescript and the vision it has for the 'future' of javascript.
 It gives us a preview of the actual future of javascript in a way that can be used today.
 (See the wikipedia article: http://en.wikipedia.org/wiki/TypeScript#ECMAScript_6_support).

 And specifically, it gives us 'typing'.
 The typing is what allows your IDE to do advanced things like safely change the name of a function everywhere it's used in your code.
 It allows you to start typing a method name and get the documentation and full list of parameters expected.
-You would be amazed how much time this can save you...
+You would be amazed how much time it can save you when you don't have to open up the source code to a library to figure out how to use it.

 ## Visual Studio